chrisgurney/things2md/README.md

 # Usage

-Execute `things2md.py` any parameters to see the full list of arguments available:
+Execute `things2md.py` without any parameters to see the full list of arguments available:

 ```
   -h, --help            show this help message and exit